sjbylo/poc-agent-based-installer/ocp-install-agent-based.md

 ### Prerequisites

 - Access to Bastion (Staging Utility VM)
-- RHEL Base installation, registered and up-to-date (yum update)
+- RHEL 8 Minimal installation, registered and up-to-date (yum update)
+- sudo should be configured

+If not already, register the host

 ```
 subscription-manager register --username=my@email.com --password=xxyyyzzz
 ```

-If there is no DNS, set up DNS on this server
+If there is no DNS, set up DNS on this server and create an A record for the congtainer mirror registry, e.g. mirror.example.com, pointing to this host's IP address.
+Or use localhost for now.

-Set up (or check) the proxy configuration:
+If not already, set up the proxy configuration:

 ```
 export NO_PROXY=<local_registry_host_name>
 export HTTP_PROXY=<proxy server IP>:8080
 export HTTPS_PROXY=<proxy server IP>:8080

 # Add these to ~/bashrc
 ```